rlew631/rlew631.github.io/README.md

     - look into [deadfile](https://m-izadmehr.github.io/deadfile/#/)
     - also look into `service worker` at the end of `index.js`
 - [ ] trim down unnecessary css
-- [ ] figure out how to align the github logo in the top center of its div for the projects
 - [ ] make icons on simpleicons for ros and gazebo
 - [ ] fix espressif icon